highschool-coder/full-stack-fastapi-template/README.md

 git pull --no-commit upstream master
 ```

-This will download the latest changes from this template without committing them, that way you can check everything is right before committing.
+This will Download the latest changes from this template without committing them, that way you can check everything is right before committing.

 - If there are conflicts, solve them in your editor.

-- Once you are done, commit the changes:
+- Once you are Done, commit the changes:

 ```bash
 git merge --continue